 - Will I have to do exercises?

-- Part of a good overall treatment plan and progression is the inclusion strengthening, stretching and adoption of healthy postures and activities.
+- Part of a good overall treatment plan and progression is the inclusion of strengthening, stretching and adoption of healthy postures and activities.
 Often the way you move and position yourself outside of the treatment session has significant impact (positive or negative) on healing and recovery.
 Identifying these factors and equiping you with self-management and prevention strategies is a vital part of the treatment process.

 - What is a senior clinician?